-Title: AOS Protocol and Procedure: Reaeration in Streams Date: 01/15/2018 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: J
+Title: AOS Protocol and Procedure: Reaeration in Streams Reaeration in Streams Date: 02/28/2019 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: K

-- 7) Turn regulator pressure handle completely to the closed position on the regulator.
-This will close the regulator valve and keep your gas from blowing through before you are ready. - 8) Open the gas tank valve. - 9) Slowly turn the regulator pressure handle to the left to allow gas to flow to the flowmeter. - 10) Set the regulator at 12 psi. - 11) On the flowmeter, turn the valve so that it reads approximately 35 psi.
-Make sure you see little bubbles coming out of the diffuser (air stone). - 8.
-Start the pump for the salt injection at the same time as the gas injection.
-NOTE: If using NaBr, you will also need to do a salt slug so that you can know when to sample and we can estimate travel times.
-See Appendix G: Site-Specific Information. - 9.
-Record the start time on the tablet or Reaeration Field Data Sheet (RD[05]). - 10.
+- 9. Record the start time on the tablet or Reaeration Field Data Sheet (RD[05]). - 10.
 Spend a few more minutes at the injection site making sure the salt and gas injections are working properly. - 11.
-Next, walk to the MOST DOWNSTREAM station (with your travel time in mind, make sure you arrive in time to take rising limb conductivity readings).
+Monitor for plateau: Walk to the MOST DOWNSTREAM station (with your travel time in mind, make sure you arrive in time to take rising limb conductivity readings).
 You will need a hand-held conductivity meter. - 12.
 Once at the most downstream station, place the handheld conductivity meter in the stream, just downstream of the Station 4 logger.
 Make sure the probe is fully submerged in the main flow.
 Do not put the probe in a side pool. - a.
 NOTE: The conductivity sensor is located at the top of the probe where the two black holes are located, so the ENTIRE probe must be underwater to get the measurements.
 Ensure the water is deep enough to cover the entire probe. - b.
 Jiggle the probe to make sure no air bubbles are next to the conductivity sensor (2 black holes) so the conductivity measures correctly. - 13.
-Continue to observe conductivity until the stream has reached plateau (when salt concentration/conductivity measurement is no longer rising).
-Sampling should not begin until the stream has reached plateau at the MOST DOWNSTREAM station, usually 30 minutes to an hour during low flows and will be faster during high flows. - 14.
-Once the most DOWNSTREAM station has reached plateau, start sampling at the most UPSTREAM station (i.e., Station 1, the station closest to the injection site) and work downstream (Figure 5).
+Continue to observe conductivity until the stream has reached plateau (when salt concentration/conductivity measurement is no longer rising during continuous injection or when stream conductivity has returned to near background conditions if using salt slug).
+Sampling must not begin until the stream has reached plateau at the MOST DOWNSTREAM station, usually 30 minutes to an hour during low flows and will be faster during high flows. - 14.
+Once the most DOWNSTREAM station has reached plateau, start sampling at the most UPSTREAM station (i.e., Station 1, the station closest to the injection site) and work downstream (Figure 7).
 The idea is that you are following a parcel of water as it moves downstream. - a.
 When travel times are very slow, you will sample from Station 1 to station 4, but at a faster rate than the travel time.
-That's ok, as long as the stream is at plateau. - 15.
+That's ok, as long as the stream is at plateau.
+For example, if the travel time of your stream is 40 minutes, and the you sample station 1 through station 4 in 10 minutes, that is OK, provided the stream is at plateau and that you sample from Station 1 to Station 4. - 15.
 At Station 1, record 5 temperature-corrected conductivity measurements across the main flowing section of the stream.
-You only need to do this step at Station 1 to ensure the NaCl tracer is mixed across the stream (See RD[05], Field Data Sheets).
+You only need to do this step at Station 1 to ensure the NaCl tracer is mixed across the stream (See RD[05], Field Data Sheets). - a.
+If stream is not mixed by station 1, you should move your injection station further upstream to allow for more stream length for mixing to occur. - b.
+For NaBr additions, you only need to record 1 conductivity measurement in the thalweg. - 16.
+Take 5 syringe samples in the thalweg at each sampling stations.
+You may need to get into the stream to do this.
+Only step into the stream at designated sampling stations and do your best to not disturb the sediment as you walk.
+If you do kick up benthic sediments, wait for the area to clear before sampling.
+ALWAYS take samples upstream of where you are standing.

-Title: AOS Protocol and Procedure: Reaeration in Streams Date: 01/15/2018 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: J
+Title: AOS Protocol and Procedure: Reaeration in Streams Date: 02/28/2019 NEON Doc. #: NEON.DOC.000693 Author: K. Goodman Revision: K